Board of Trustees

 Geoffrey earned a BA in Communications and Economics from the University of Pennsylvania and holds a JD from American University.
 Prior to his career in the toy industry, he worked as an associate in the Corporate Department at the law firm of Wolf, Block Schorr and Solis-Cohen.
 Currently, Geoffrey also serves on the Governing Board of ICTI CARE Foundation, an independent not-for-profit organization committed to promoting safe and fair working conditions throughout the toy industry supply chain.

-JULIE GWALTNEY, SENIOR DIRECTOR, TOMY INTERNATIONAL
+JULIE GWALTNEY, VICE PRESIDENT, TOMY INTERNATIONAL

 A mom herself, Julie has a passion for innovation, storytelling, and hands-on play/learning.
 She is particularly passionate about developing products and content that will help educate and build self-confidence in children, and in particular, encourage empowerment in young girls.
 Julie currently serves on the Women in Toys Licensing and Entertainment Board of Directors, and serves on TOMY’s DEI and ECO steering committees.